-Every week viewers tune in to watch her on her latest adventures on Fox 11 and Thursday mornings when she hosts the “Marpop Weekend Roundup” on Good Day LA, an on-air party featuring her latest food finds, live music, great getaways, plus the top fashion, beauty and fitness trends.
+Every week viewers tune in to watch her on her latest adventures on Fox 11 and Thursday mornings when she hosts the “Marpop Weekend Roundup” on Good Day LA, a one-of-a-kind party featuring her latest food finds, live music, great getaways, plus the top fashion, beauty and fitness trends.

 Mar also co-hosts the popular “Love It, Buy It!” segment on E!
 News with Giuliana Rancic, offering limited-time discounts on designer fashions, accessories, beauty products and gifts.